hotwax/oms-documentation/Inventory/Check inventory.md

 # Check Inventory API

 Get the stock details of the product on the specific locations.
-To get the stock details, you will need to call the `/checkInventory` endpoint with the GET method.
+To get the stock details, you will need to call the `/checkInventory` endpoint with the `/GET` method.

 ## Request